Aethaeran/Gamez/Plugins.md

 All types (of plugins) are subclasses of Plugin (./plugins/__init__.py) and all plugins are a subclass of the given type.

-All plugins should be in the respected folder in ./plugins/ e.g. ./plugins/downloaders
+All plugins should be in the respected folder in ./plugins/ e.g. ./plugins/downloaders.
+Simply by extending one of the types in you plugin class and putting the .py file in a folder under ./plugins/ will load your plugin.

+Hint all loaded / found plugins are listed uring start, check the log

 a new plugin shoudl be a new .py file in the type folder e.g. notifo.py (as a Notifier) in ./plugins/notifier/ At time of writing (5/3/13) i did not test sub folders or something ...